jbmlaird/llm-fast-query/README.md

 4. Enter `bard` or `cgpt` into your address bar and press tab
 5. Query away 🚀

-**Q: Will this extension work forever?**
+**Will this extension work forever?**

-A: Definitely not.
+Definitely not.
 As soon as the websites change the JS selector for their respective text box, this will break.
-Feel free to ping me directly if that happens (jbmlaird+llmfq@gmail.com) or create a PR!
+Feel free to create an issue or pull request if that happens.